Schedule of English courses can be found at https://mydusis.drake.edu/prodssb/bwckschd.p_disp_dyn_sched

 An examination of the history, criticism, theory and status of a single genre, such as the essay, epic, romance,short story, sitcom, and so on.
 May be repeated once for credit when the topic varies.
 Intended especially for first- and second-year students.

 This course introduces students to the theories and processes of literary study--that is, to the problems, questions and issues that constitute literary study as a critical activity and as a profession.
 Students examine such areas of inquiry as literature's definition, function, and value; the authority of authors, readers, critics and texts; the "nature" of texts; and the problem of situating both the text and the reader in history, society and culture.
-Required for English and Writing majors and minors.
+Required for English and Writing majors and minors, this course is open to all students with a serious interest in literary study.
+Frequent writing and revision.

 ENG 040: TOPICS IN LITERARY HISTORY, 3 credit hrs.

-This course will introduce students to a question or set of questions germane to the study of language and literature propoduced before 1900.
+This course will introduce students to a question or set of questions germane to the study of language and literature produced before 1900.

 ENG 041: INTRODUCTION TO FILM STUDY, 3 credit hrs.